 Our children are our mirrors: clear reflections of their external world, uncompromisingly in their “being-ness” because social conditioning has not altered their connection to source.
 They show us who we are whether we like it or not.
 They amplify the parts we know, the parts we don't, the parts we love, and the parts we don’t.

 How we react is the key.

 One day, when my son was one and a half years old, he became upset and had a tantrum.
 Up until that age, Olivier was so content that I never had to deal with much beyond the usual toddler needs and wants: food, attention, and sleep.
 I was engrossed in my Ph.D. thesis, working toward a deadline, and very much "in my head."
 In fact, my attention was so accurately in my mind and abstract thoughts that I was, in some sense, disembodied.
-I was not giving him the attention he desired, and he was mad.
+That information would have been of little use to a toddler; I was not giving him the attention he desired, and he was mad.

 All of the tricks that used to distract him failed me.
 I felt completely overwhelmed as he became increasingly upset.
 I could feel the stress level rise in my body and felt myself wanting to scream: “Stop it!
 Give me a break!”

 But I didn't scream, thankfully.
 I mentioned above that Olivier's birth inspired me to find a better way to live.
 My investigations had taught me about past conditioning, how we keep energy and information in our bodies, and how it can come to the surface when we are triggered.
 At that moment I was able to identify that my feelings were not because of his actions, they were because of my conditioning.
 My whole being was remembering a time when I wanted attention and did not receive it.
 My son was simply mirroring a deep discontent that lived in me, the part of me that wanted to kick and scream to get the attention I deeply desired.
 I took a deep breath as I directed my attention toward the pressure I felt in my body, and tears rolled down my face as I began to release this intensity in me.